 - 61. The aim of the consistency mechanism, including Article 65(1)(a) GDPR, is to contribute to the consistent application of the GDPR throughout the Union.
-Recital (136) clearly indicates that the competence of the EDPB to issue a binding decision in case of conflicting views among LSA and CSAs in the context of the cooperation mechanism relates to the merits of the case, in particular whether there is an infringement of the GDPR. - 62.
+Recital (136) clearly indicates that the competence of the EDPB to issue a binding decision in case of conflicting views among LSA and CSAs in the context of the cooperation mechanism relates to the merits of the case, in particular whether there is an infringement of the GDPR73. - 62.
 According to Article 65(1)(a) GDPR, the EDPB binding decision shall concern all the matters which are the subject of the relevant and reasoned objection.
 Therefore, the EDPB will assess only issues included in the objections that have been raised in relation to the draft or revised draft decision of the LSA.
 The EDPB will not reassess the whole case nor will it address issues that might be raised in the course of the Article 65 procedure but were not the subject of the reasoned and relevant objections submitted prior to the submission of the dispute to the EDPB. - 63.
-The dispute between the LSA and the CSA(s) may concern either the fact that the LSA does not follow one or more relevant and reasoned objections or that the LSA is of the opinion that one or more objections is not relevant or reasoned.
-The EDPB will assess, in relation to each objection raised, whether the objection meets the requirements of Article 4(24) GDPR and, if so, address the merits of the objection in the binding decision.
+The dispute between the LSA and the CSA(s) may concern either the fact that the LSA does not follow one or more relevant and reasoned objections or that the LSA is of the opinion that one or more

-4.1 Assessment of whether the objections are relevant and reasoned obligation of professional secrecy is also imposed by Article 54 (2) GDPR on the members and staff of each supervisory authority.
+70 An obligation of professional secrecy is also imposed on the staff of the EU institutions by the Staff Regulations and on the staff of the EDPS, including the EDPB Secretariat, also by Article 56 of Regulation (EU) 2018/1725.
+An obligation of professional secrecy is also imposed by Article 54 (2) GDPR on the members and staff of each supervisory authority.

-&lt;sup>67 See, for instance, Judgments in Bank Austria Creditanstalt, T-198/03, 30 May 2006, ECLI:EU:T:2006:136; in Evonik Degussa, T-341/12, 28 January 2015, ECLI:EU:T:2015:51; in Akzo Nobel NV, T-345/12, 28 January 2015, ECLI:EU:T:2015:50; in MasterCard, Inc., T-516/11, 9 September 2014, EU:T:2014:759; in Stichting Greenpeace Nederland, T-545/11 RENV, 21 November 2018, ECLI:EU:T:2018:817; in Amicus Therapeutics UK Ltd, T-33/17, 25 September 2018, ECLI:EU:T:2018:595; in Pergan Hilfsstoffe für industrielle Prozesse GmbH, Case T-474/04 , 12 October 2007, [2007] ECR II-4225.
+71 See, for instance, Judgments in Bank Austria Creditanstalt, T-198/03, 30 May 2006, ECLI:EU:T:2006:136; in Evonik Degussa, T-341/12, 28 January 2015, ECLI:EU:T:2015:51; in Akzo Nobel NV, T-345/12, 28 January 2015, ECLI:EU:T:2015:50; in MasterCard, Inc., T-516/11, 9 September 2014, EU:T:2014:759; in Stichting Greenpeace Nederland, T-545/11 RENV, 21 November 2018, ECLI:EU:T:2018:817; in Amicus Therapeutics UK Ltd, T-33/17, 25 September 2018, ECLI:EU:T:2018:595; in Pergan Hilfsstoffe für industrielle Prozesse GmbH, Case T-474/04, 12 October 2007, [2007] ECR II-4225.

-&lt;sup>68 Article 70(1)(y) GDPR requires the EDPB to maintain a publicly accessible electronic register of decisions taken by supervisory authorities and courts on issues handled in the consistency mechanism.
+72 Article 70(1)(y) GDPR requires the EDPB to maintain a publicly accessible electronic register of decisions taken by supervisory authorities and courts on issues handled in the consistency mechanism.
 See https://edpb.europa.eu/our-work-tools/consistency-findings/register-for-decisions.

-&lt;sup>69 Recital (136) stipulates that "[...]
+73 Recital (136) stipulates that "[...]
 The Board should also be empowered to adopt legally binding decisions where there are disputes between supervisory authorities.
 For that purpose, it should issue, in principle by a two-thirds majority of its members, legally binding decisions in clearly specified cases where there are conflicting views among supervisory authorities, in particular in the cooperation mechanism between the lead supervisory authority and supervisory authorities concerned on the merits of the case, in particular whether there is an infringement of this Regulation."